Skip to main content

 • All unsuccessful applications will be advised as soon as practicable.
 In all cases if appropriate we will also direct these applicants to other potential funders

-• All successful organisations will be asked to provide an acquittal detailing the outcomes of the funded activities and funds expended.
+• All successful organisations will be asked to provide an acquittal form detailing the outcomes of the funded activities and funds expended.

-Last update: November 2023
+Last update: March 2024.